by Matt Slick

-Evidential Apologetics is that style of Christian defense that stresses the miracles found in the Bible, particularly Christ's resurrection as an evidence for the existence of God and the validity of Christ and His words.
-It also uses historical evidences to support the veracity of the Biblical account(s).
+Evidential Apologetics is that style of Christian defense that stresses the miracles found in the Bible particularly Christ's resurrection as an evidence for the existence of God and the validity of Christ and His words.
+It also uses historical evidences to support the veracity of the biblical account(s).
 In this, it is very similar to Classical Apologetics, which stresses reason in its approach to evidences.
-Basically, evidential apologetics stresses evidence such as miracles, fulfilled prophecies, etc., and uses reason to support them.
+But, it's focus is on evidence where classical apologetics' focus is on reason.
+Again, evidential apologetics stresses evidence such as miracles, fulfilled prophecies, etc., and uses reason to support them.

 An example of evidential apologetics might be as follows (note the similar argument to the classical approach):

 Paul: One of the ways can be found in the gospel accounts where Jesus performed many miracles like walking on water, healing the sick, etc., and then finally rising from the dead.
 No mere man can do those kinds of things.
 There had to be something supernatural at work.
 Why can't that be God?

 Allen: But the Bible is full of myths.
 It is just a bunch of stories.

 Paul: Actually, they are not just myths and stories.
 The gospels, for example, were written by those who either knew Jesus personally or were under the direction of those who did.
 The gospels are full of factual accounts of cities, customs, terms, locations, etc., that can all be verified historically and archaeologically.
 There are many books that have verified the authenticity of the gospel accounts.

 Allen: If that is true, then I am sure the gospels have been corrupted over time.